-If disruption takes place, the member of staff will give the disruptive student a clear verbal (and written) warning and will record this using a Conduct Log.
-If the student concerned continues to disrupt the learning of others the teacher will send the student to the Isolation Room.
-The student is expected to arrive promptly to the Isolation Room where they are expected to sit in silence, completing work appropriate to their Key Stage.
-At some stage during the Isolation room period, the expectation is that the teacher concerned will speak to the student to conduct a restorative conversation to facilitate the student’s eventual return to lessons.
+If disruption takes place, the member of staff will initially give an informal verbal warning to the student in an effort to ensure they re-engage with their learning.
+If this is not successful, the member of staff will give the disruptive student a clear formal warning and will issue a demerit.
+If the student concerned continues to disrupt the learning of others the teacher will send the student to the Refocus Room.
+The student is expected to arrive promptly to Refocus where they are expected to sit in silence, completing a written task and displaying the necessary attitude that- when the time comes- will lead to their return to the classroom.

-If a student is placed in the Isolation Room, parents will be notified to inform them that this also extends to a one-hour after-school detention, that same day if possible.
-The member of staff who originally removed the student from class for disruption will contact parents via email or phone.
+If a student is placed in Refocus, parents will be notified to inform them that this also extends to a thirty minute after-school detention, that same day if possible.
+Parents/carers will be notified.

 On the rare occasions that more serious behaviour incidents take place, the above process of giving warnings will not be applicable and the Pastoral team and/or Senior Leadership Team will apply sanctions that are appropriate to the incident.

-Mobile phones are not banned in school as many students wish to use them to and from school.
-However mobile phones are an unnecessary distraction in school and should be switched off at all times whilst at school and kept in the bottom of the student’s school bag.
-The school will not accept any responsibility for any loss or damage of these often expensive items in school.
+Mobile phones are an unnecessary distraction in school and should be switched off at all times whilst at school and kept in the student’s school bag.
+The school will not accept any responsibility for any loss or damage of these often-expensive items in school.
 If a student is found using his/her mobile phone it will be confiscated following the procedure for banned items.
-If a student refuses to hand over their phone they will spend a day in the Behaviour Improvement Zone and will have an automatic after-school detention that day.
+If a student refuses to hand over their phone they will spend time in our Refocus room and will be issued an after-school detention.
 Parents will be informed of these actions as soon as possible.